EXHIBITIONS

 BEYOND FRAGMENTATION

-The exhibition in the course of the kick-off event can be visited until August 25 by appointment.
-Details can be found under "Museum - Opening Hours".
+The exhibition as part of the kick-off event can be visited until August 25th by appointment.
+Details can be found under "Museum - Opening hours".

 Ö1 Leporello

-Ö1 reports on the history of the "Scherbenzimmer" and the porcelain collection of Loosdorf Castle in connection with the project "Broken Collection" of the University of Applied Arts Vienna.
+Ö1 reports on the history of the Scherbenzimmer and the porcelain collection of Loosdorf Castle in connection with the "Broken Collection" project of the University of Applied Arts Vienna.

 REVIVING OLD IMARI POCELAIN (ROIP)

-The collection was analyzed by a Japanese university on site in 2015 and officially confirmed as Japanese cultural property.
+The collection was analyzed on site by a Japanese university in 2015 and officially confirmed as Japanese cultural property.

-A large part of the collection was subsequently restored in Japan by world-renowned restorers with the great assistance of Ms. Machiko Hoshina.
+A large part of the collection was subsequently restored by world-renowned restorers in Japan with the great assistance of Ms. Machiko Hoshina.

-Parts of the collection were presented at the "Spouse Program" of the G20 Summit in Osaka.
+Parts of the collection were presented at the "Spouse Program" of the G20 summit in Osaka.

 "The Destruction and Rebirth of Exported Old-Imari - The Tragedy of Loosdorf Castle" - Exhibition of the porcelain and shard collection at the Okura Museum of Art in Tokyo.